getanewsletter/wp-get-a-newsletter/readme.txt

 * Improved form management with better editing interface
 * Enhanced form styling with customizable colors and appearance

-= 3.3 =
+= 3.3.0 =
-Updated the design for the Settings-page
+* Updated the design for the Settings-page
-Added an option to enable popup forms from the settings page Added a support page with system info to easier get help
+* Added an option to enable popup forms from the settings page
+* Added a support page with system info to easier get help

-= 3.2 =
+= 3.2.0 =
-Completely re-made the onboarding process for users that install and activate the plugin for the first time
+* Completely re-made the onboarding process for users that install and activate the plugin for the first time

-= 3.1 =
+= 3.1.0 =
-Added custom scripts and styles for the settings pages Form errors and success notices now appear as expected Form errors now utilize transients instead of the PHP sessions Cosmetic changes to the settings pages
+* Added custom scripts and styles for the settings pages
+* Form errors and success notices now appear as expected
+* Form errors now utilize transients instead of the PHP sessions
+* Cosmetic changes to the settings pages

 = 3.0.5 =
-Fixed bug caused by changed API for choosing sender when creating a subscription form
+* Fixed bug caused by changed API for choosing sender when creating a subscription form

 = 3.0.4 =
-Updated documentation and tested on latest wordpress version
+* Updated documentation and tested on latest WordPress version

 = 3.0.3 =
-Fix for WP Site Health warning(Active PHP session detected)
+* Fix for WP Site Health warning (Active PHP session detected)

 = 3.0.2 =
-Add fallback to http if https API request fail
+* Add fallback to http if https API request fail

 = 3.0.1 =
-Removed use of short_open_tag
+* Removed use of short_open_tag

 = 3.0.0 =
-PHP 7.2 and Wordpress 5.2 fixes
+* PHP 7.2 and WordPress 5.2 fixes
-Making possible to create/edit subscription forms in WordPress admin Added shortcode for subscription forms
+* Making possible to create/edit subscription forms in WordPress admin
+* Added shortcode for subscription forms
-Some minor enhancements
+* Some minor enhancements

 = 2.0.5 =
-Saving widget fixes
+* Saving widget fixes

 = 2.0.4 =
-PHP 5.3 fixes
+* PHP 5.3 fixes

 = 2.0.2 =
-Added swedish translation
+* Added Swedish translation

 = 2.0.0 =
 * Beautiful handling of upgrading old installations
-* Convert existing widgets and create a matching subscription form.
+* Convert existing widgets and create a matching subscription form

-If subscription forms is new to you, here are some information about them http://help.getanewsletter.com/en/support/how-do-i-create-a-subscription-form/
+For more information about subscription forms, visit https://support.getanewsletter.com

 = 1.9.1 =
 * Bugfixes

 = 1.9.0 =
-* Available in wordpress public repository
+* Available in WordPress public repository

 == Upgrade Notice ==

-== Frequently Asked Questions ==

-== Screenshots ==
+= 4.0.0 =
+Major update with Gutenberg block support, improved form styling, and Swedish translation.
+Requires WordPress 5.2 or higher.